 - accommodation (fine focusing of vision to stop things looking blurred)

 - fusion (a brain function which compensates for drifting of the eyes and keeps the eyes aligned).

-It is known that these aspects of vision are weak in many people who find reading difficult.
+These aspects of vision are weak in many people who find reading difficult.
 Difficulty with accommodation and convergence will result in problems seeing print clearly and maintaining single clear vision.
 If there is insufficient fusion, the eyes will tire and visual symptoms will result which will make reading difficult.
 Some people have problems with focusing and co-ordinating the eyes, resulting in fatigue when doing close work.

-The good news is that binocular vision problems are easily remedied for most people with some simple exercises and in some cases glasses
+The good news is that binocular vision problems are easily remedied for most people with some simple exercises, and in some cases glasses.

 Meares-Irlen syndrome (MIS)/visual stress/scotopic sensitivity